squaresausage/Open-Source-PC110/Components/U6-M38224M6HP/README.md

 ## Program Recovery & Analysis

-The documentation states that the  EPROM version can be programmed and verified using a general purpose PROM Programmer (with adapter).

-Datasheet states the M822 group is based on the 740 family core,  which is based on the 6502.
+Datasheet states the M3822 group is based on the 740 family core,  which is based on the 65C02.

 [Mitsubishi 704 Family MCU](https://en.wikipedia.org/wiki/Mitsubishi_740)

-### Recover / Extraction ###
+The vector table at the end of the PROM is as expected and dissassembly is the next step.

 ## Other Notes ##